JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 ---
 title: Human-shaped book
-case_subtitle: 'Vision, mission and values '
+case_subtitle: 'Vision and values '
-description: >-
-  An inspirational but playful manifesto for Designit's vision, mission and values
+description: 'An inspirational but playful manifesto for Designit''s vision and values '
 thumbnail: /img/ahs_3.jpg
 case_feature_img: /img/ahs_3.jpg
 case_summary: >-
   An inspirational but playful manifesto to consolidate Designit's culture after a period of upheaval.
-I worked closely with key internal stakeholders to distil Designit's vision, mission and values, and communicate them in a uniquely Designit way: A human-shaped book, and ten rules of thumb to live by.
+I worked closely with key internal stakeholders to distil Designit's vision and values, and communicate them in a uniquely Designit way: A human-shaped book, and ten rules of thumb to live by.
 date: 2018-08-14T05:21:59.331Z
 draft: false
 ---